bearmentor/bearmentor-com-legacy/docs/user-stories/discovery.md

+# People Discovery

-# People Discovery: Connecting Mentors and Mentees
+Connecting Mentors and Mentees

 ## View or List All Mentors